Aquivion/TerrainGenerator/README.md

 ## 3D Landscape Generator – C++ & OpenGL

-A Bachelor Thesis by Tom Bazgar (FH Südwestfalen, 2016)

 ### 📖 Overview

 This project demonstrates procedural generation of 3D landscapes using the Perlin Noise algorithm.